juniorxxue/LCTI/impl_core/Poly/README.md

 # Implementation

 This directory contains a Haskell implementation of local contextual type inference.
-All the algorithmic rules are implmented.
-In addition, we have also added several types, including lists, product types and ST Monad.
+All the algorithmic rules are implemented.
+In addition, we have also added several types, including lists, product types, and the ST Monad.
 All the examples provided in the paper run in this implementation.

 ### Building from Source